TIMOTHY McSWEENEY’S ULTIMATE COMBO SUBSCRIPTION

 Take a look at what you’ll have coming your way:

-IMPORTANT LOGISTICAL INFORMATION: All subscriptions placed by June 1 will begin with Illustoria #20: Mystery, McSweeney’s 70, and The Eyes & the Impossible.
-All subscriptions to McSweeney’s Quarterly automatically renew after four issues, at a reduced price of $75, while the McSweeney’s New Release Subscriptions renew after six issues at a price of $95, and Illustoria after three issues at a price of $40.
+IMPORTANT LOGISTICAL INFORMATION: This is a one time combo price, all subscriptions to McSweeney’s Quarterly automatically renew after four issues, at 15% off the price of a regular sub (currently $80.75), while the McSweeney’s New Release Subscriptions renew after six issues at a price of $95, and Illustoria after three issues at a price of $40.
 In the event of any future rate changes, we will notify you via email.
 If you’d like to cancel any of the three subscription at any time prior to its auto-renewal, you can log in to your account and adjust your subscription settings.
 Or send an email to custservice@mcsweeneys.net with the subject lines “End Quarterly Renew,” “End New Release Renew,” “End Illustoria Renew,” or “End Ultimate Renew” depending on your desires.
+All subscriptions placed by October 15, 2024 will begin with Illustoria #24: Love, McSweeney’s Issue 75, and both Yr Dead and Kayfabe.
 Refunds will be accepted only up until the first issue of your renewal is shipped.
 If you’d like to give the Quarterly Concern as a one-time gift, purchase a gift subscription here.
 Any subscription purchased with the “gift” option marked at checkout will not be enrolled in autorenew.

 International shipping costs for the full thirteen-publication combo subscription: $90